tom-hc-park/tech-challenge/data-engineering/netflix/readme.md

 Use the netflix_titles.csv file as the initial data source.

 **Stage 1** : Create a database, schema, and tables based on the netflix_titles.csv data using a Dimensional Modelled Design with a Snowflake trial account.
+Please consider primary, foreign, and table clustering keys.

 Output - Snowflake objects and SQL DDL Scripts